huggingface/blog/encrypted-llm.md

 Zama believes you can get the best of both worlds: our ambition is to protect both the privacy of the user and the IP of the model.
 In this blog, you’ll see how to leverage the Hugging Face transformers library and have parts of these models run on encrypted data.

-## Fully Homomorphic Encryption (FHE) can solve LLM privacy challenges
+## Fully Homomorphic Encryption (FHE) Can Solve LLM Privacy Challenges

 Zama’s solution to the challenges of LLM deployment is to use Fully Homomorphic Encryption (FHE) which enables the execution of functions on encrypted data.
 It is possible to achieve the goal of protecting the model owner’s IP while still maintaining the privacy of the user's data.
 This demo shows that an LLM model implemented in FHE maintains the quality of the original model’s predictions.
 To do this, it’s necessary to adapt the [GPT2](https://huggingface.co/gpt2) implementation from the Hugging Face [transformer library](https://github.com/huggingface/transformers), reworking sections of the inference using Concrete-Python, which enables the conversion of Python functions into their FHE equivalents.